 Then delete: advanced-cache.php, objectcache.php, and db.php from wp-content.
 Also delete the w3-total-cache folder in wp-content/plugins.

-More Speed Optimizations
+12. More Speed Optimizations

-Hire A WordPress Speed Optimizer
+13. Hire My WordPress Speed Optimizer

 Well that’s it!
-I know it can get a bit technical so if you have any questions then drop me a line in the comments.
+I know it can get a bit technical so if you have any questions just drop me a line in the comments.
 And if you enjoyed my tutorial, please share.
 I would appreciate that!